History of the Palace of Versailles: Second building campaign

 The western part of the enveloppe was given over almost entirely to a terrace, which was later enclosed with the construction of the Hall of Mirrors (Galerie des Glaces).
 The ground floor of the northern part of the château neuf was occupied by the appartement des bains, which included a sunken octagonal tub with hot and cold running water.
-The king's brother and sister-in-law, the duke and duchesse d’Orléans occupied apartments on the ground floor of the southern part of the château neuf.
-The upper story of the château neuf was reserved for private rooms for the king to the north and rooms for the king's children above the queen's apartment to the south.
+The King's brother and sister-in-law, Philippe I, Duke of Orléans and Elizabeth Charlotte, Madame Palatine occupied apartments on the ground floor of the southern part of the château neuf.
+The upper story of the château neuf was reserved for private rooms for the king to the north and rooms for the King's children above the Queen's apartment to the south.

 Significant to the design and construction of the grands appartements is that the rooms of both apartments are of the same configuration and dimensions – a hitherto unprecedented feature in French palace design.
-It has been suggested that this parallel configuration was intentional as Louis XIV had intended to establish Marie-Thérèse d’Autriche as queen of Spain, and thus thereby establish a dual monarchy.
-Louis XIV's rationale for the joining of the two kingdoms was seen largely as recompense for Philip IV's failure to pay his daughter Marie-Thérèse's dowry, which was among the terms of capitulation to which Spain agreed with the promulgation of the Treaty of the Pyrenees, which ended the war between France and Spain that began in 1635 during the Thirty Years’ War.
+It has been suggested that this parallel configuration was intentional as Louis XIV had intended to establish Maria Theresa as queen of Spain, and thus thereby establish a dual monarchy.
+Louis XIV's rationale for the joining of the two kingdoms was seen largely as recompense for Philip IV's failure to pay his daughter Maria Theresa's dowry, which was among the terms to which Spain agreed with the promulgation of the Treaty of the Pyrenees, which ended the war between France and Spain that began in 1635 during the Thirty Years' War.
 Louis XIV regarded his father-in-law's act as a breach of the treaty and consequently engaged in the War of Devolution.

 Both the grand appartement du roi and the grand appartement de la reine formed a suite of seven enfilade rooms.
 Each room is dedicated to one of the then known celestial bodies and is personified by the appropriate Greco-Roman deity.
-The decoration of the rooms, which was conducted under Le Brun's direction depicted the “heroic actions of the king” and were represented in allegorical form by the actions of historical figures from the antique past (Alexander the Great, Augustus, Cyrus, etc.).
+The decoration of the rooms, which was conducted under Le Brun's direction depicted the "heroic actions of the king" and were represented in allegorical form by the actions of historical figures from the antique past (Alexander the Great, Augustus, Cyrus, etc.).